-<<(c) all Receivables fall (or will fall, as the case may be) within the same asset category of the relevant Regulatory Technical Standards named "credit facilities to individuals for personal, family or household consumption purposes":>>.
+<<(C) all Receivables fall or will fall, as the case may be, within the same asset category of "auto loans">>.

 20 Legislative text - Article 20 - Requirements relating to simplicity

 20.10.
 The assessment of the borrower's creditworthiness shall meet the requirements set out in Article 8 of Directive 2008/48/EC or paragraphs 1 to 4, point (a) of paragraph 5, and paragraph 6 of Article 18 of Directive 2014/17/EU or, where applicable, equivalent requirements in third countries.